Infinitive phrase definition: An infinitive phrase is a group of words that begins with an infinitive and functions as a noun, adjective, or adverb.

 When Introducing Main Clause:

-When an infinitive phrase introduces the main clause, it end of the phrase should be followed with a comma.
+When an infinitive phrase introduces the main clause, it should be followed by a comma.

 - To learn Spanish well, Jeremiah studied for years.